Tripperist/tripperist.github.io/index.md

 order: 1
 ---

-This is now the homepage.
+This is now the homepage yes?